Decision readiness before execution debt

 How this becomes operational

-From friction to governed transformation
+From approval risk to governed execution

-Diagnose decision friction
+Diagnose decision risk

-Diagnose decision friction
+Diagnose decision risk

 Decision OS readiness